avishek-sen-gupta/cobol-rekt/README.md

 The simplest way to invoke tasks associated with the ```CodeTaskRunner``` through the API is using ```CodeTaskRunner```, like so:

 ```
+        String programName = "implicit-loop.cbl";
-        CodeTaskRunner codeTaskRunner1 = new CodeTaskRunner("/path/to/src",
+        Map<String, List<AnalysisTaskResult>> result = new CodeTaskRunner("/path/to/src",
                 "/path/to/report",
                 ImmutableList.of(new File("/path/1/to/cpy"),
                         new File("/path/2/to/cpy"),
-                        new File("/path/3/to/cpy")),
+                new File("/path/3/to/cpy")),                "/path/to/dialect-idms.jar",
-                "/path/to/dialect-idms.jar",
+                LanguageDialect.IDMS, new FullProgram(FlowchartOutputFormat.MERMAID),
+                new UUIDProvider(),
-                LanguageDialect.IDMS, new FullProgram(PNG), new UUIDProvider(), new OccursIgnoringFormat1DataStructureBuilder(), new ProgramSearch());
+                new OccursIgnoringFormat1DataStructureBuilder(),
+                new ProgramSearch(),
+                new LocalFilesystemOperations())
+                    .runForPrograms(ImmutableList.of(
+                        BUILD_BASE_ANALYSIS,
+                        BUILD_TRANSPILER_FLOWGRAPH),
+                        ImmutableList.of(programName));
+        List<AnalysisTaskResult> results = result.get(programName);
+        TranspilerFlowgraph transpilerFlowgraph = ((AnalysisTaskResultOK) results.get(1)).getDetail();
+        TranspilerNode tree = transpilerFlowgraph.transpilerTree();
 ```

+The above performs the base analysis and then the actual analysis we are interested, namely, building the transpilation model.
+There are a lot of dependencies needing to be specified as of now; simpler defaults will be added going forward.

 Depending upon the number of tasks invoked, the result will contain a list of ```AnalysisTaskResult``` objects, which can be either ```AnalysisTaskResultOK``` or ```AnalysisTaskResultError```.
 You can use them to determine what you want to do.

+**Please note that ```BUILD_BASE_ANALYSIS` will always be the first task to be run before any of the following tasks, whether specified or not.** Thus, the results of any actual analysis will always start from the second element.

 This invocation uses some specific conventions when deciding where to output file artifacts under the ```report-dir``` directory.
 If you want more fine-grained control of the location of output artifacts, you can use the ```SmojolTasks``` class, which gives you more configurability in exchange for having to provide more detailed specifications.